 The Excel LOGNORM.INV function calculates the inverse of the Cumulative Log-Normal Distribution Function of x, for a supplied probability.

 The Lognorm.Inv function is new in Excel 2010 and so is not available in earlier versions of Excel.
-However, the function is simply a new version of the Loginv function that is available in earlier versions of Excel.
+However, the function is simply an updated version of the Loginv function that is available in earlier versions of Excel.

 Where the function arguments are: